sanyaade-iot/blog/_posts/2014-12-12-holiday-lights.md

 <div class="full"><img src="{{ site.url }}/images/20141212/tree_crop.png"></div>

 I hope if you're reading this that you're feeling inspired to make your own Holiday Cheer system!
-Jump over to the build post to read more about how we put it together.
+Jump over to the <a href="http://www.hackster.io/middleca/holiday-cheer-lights">Holiday Cheer Lights build post to read more about how we put it together.</a>

 Happy Holidays!

 David